sammydowds/redline/README.md

 ```

 This will output any blog posts as rendered HTML files in `/public`.
 To edit the logo, change the `Logo` component.

+### Writing a Blog Post

+1. Create a blog post by creating a markdown file in `/server/backend/posts/<post_name>.md`
+2. Start the backend
+3. Start the frontend
+4. Visit the frontend (http://localhost:5173/) and click on the link to the blog post to open the editor
+5. Add the following attributes to the frontmatter: `title`, `status`:`public`
+5b.
+(Optional) To create an mp3 via AI of your blog post add `tts`:`true`
+6. Write some text
+7. Open a terminal, and run `npm run render` to output the blog post as HTML